PlaeryinBol/Image_Naming/README.md

 ## Dataset

 The dataset included about 9.3 million *"image + one caption"* pairs from the [Conceptual Captions](https://aclanthology.org/P18-1238.pdf) and *IStock*.
 Validation set consisted of 10k samples.
 Each image was resized to 299\*299 resolution to speed up loading between experiments.
-Dataset must be converted to the format of the example files in the *./data* folder by using *utils.generate_json_data()*.
+Dataset must be converted to the format of the example files in the `./data` folder by using `utils.generate_json_data()`.

-After analyzing the captions, it turned out that ~15% contain words that need to be replaced or deleted - this is, for example, an indication of specific locations, names of something, dates, etc. To solve the problem of getting rid of all this baggage, the [Spacy library](https://spacy.io/) was used, which replaces all the above cases with special tags.
+After analyzing the captions, it turned out that ~15% contain words that need to be replaced or deleted - this is, for example, an indication of specific locations, names of something, dates, etc. To solve the problem of getting rid of all this baggage, the [Spacy](https://spacy.io/) was used, which replaces all the above cases with special tags.
 With it, we replaced the special tag *PERSON* with synonyms of this word \(for the sake of variety\), the special tag *CARDINAL* (denoting numbers) was simply removed.
 If the caption included any of the other 16 tags, then we did not take such a caption \(and therefore the image corresponding to it\) into the dataset, the same with too short captions \(the length is less than 4 tokens\).

 **Note by 2023:** Now there are much larger datasets, such as [LAION-5B](https://arxiv.org/pdf/2210.08402.pdf), I recommend to use it.
 Also today this architecture is very outdated relative to modern ones.